arnabk/theme-evolution-system/docs/progress_report.md

 ### What Works
 - Question generation with LLM
-- Batch response generation (100 at a time)
+- Batch response generation (20 at a time)
-- Theme extraction with n-gram analysis
+- Semantic span extraction from responses
+- LLM-based theme clustering and generation
-- Theme merging based on keyword overlap
+- Theme merging using semantic comparison (80% threshold)
-- Response-to-theme assignment with confidence scores
+- Dynamic response-to-theme matching via phrase search
-- Keyword highlighting in responses
+- Semantic span highlighting in responses with color-coded classes
-- Database persistence with SQLite
+- Database persistence with SQLite (phrases stored in themes table)
-- Modern UI with real-time updates
+- Modern UI with infinite scroll and real-time updates
 - Session-based data isolation
+- Export functionality for data download
 - All core features operational

 ---